Resident Rotations Videos

 - Neuro-ICU (NICU) Service

-The NICU team consists of a neurology resident (PGY-2 or PGY-3), a neurosurgery resident, interns (PGY-1), other practitioners (APRNs and/or PAs), a fellow, all supervised by an attending neuro-intensivist.
+The NICU team consists of a neurology resident (PGY-2 or PGY-3), advanced practice providers (APRNs and/or PAs), and sometimes a PGY-1 neurology resident and/or neurosurgery resident.
+The team is supervised by a NICU fellow and all are supervised by an attending neuro-intensivist..
 The neurology resident is expected to participate in all activities of the unit, and is assigned 3-6 patients for whom s/he assumes primary responsibility.
 Patients may be from the neurosurgical or neurology service, and residents will be provided with a mix of patients, with attempts made to provide broad exposure to the range of neurological and neurosurgical disorders that can result in critical illness.

 - Stroke Service